alperdarendeli/corporatefakenews/README.md

 3. Run `python b3_finalise_output.py` to map city predictions on tweets to final country predictions of users.
    Results will be stored at `seeded-0/results/authlist/authlist_user_preds_ndim_2_nlstm_100.csv`.

-## D. Firm Unique Identifiers
+## D. Compsutat Firm Identifiers

 Accessing firm-specific data (i.e., COMPUSTAT, CRSP, Thomson Reuters 13F) requires a subscription to Wharton Research Data Services (WRDS).
-We provide a list of COMPUSTAT company unique identifiers ([gvkey.csv](datasets/gvkey.csv)) to facilitate replication of the empirical results.
+We provide a list of COMPUSTAT company identifiers ([gvkey.csv](datasets/gvkey.csv)) to facilitate replication of the empirical results.
 Supplementary Appendix 5 of the paper provides details about variable definitions and data sources.